The Morning Briefing: Gavin Newsom Wants Folks to Know He's Down With the Struggle

 Newsom made his "I'm like you...
 I'm a 960 SAT guy" comments during a book tour stop in Atlanta on Sunday while promoting his memoir, Young Man in a Hurry.
 In too much of a hurry to stop and consider comparing his mediocre SAT score — which was due to dyslexia — to a largely black audience.

-It stunning how quickly Newsom is running California into the ground given how little time he spends governing.
+It's stunning how quickly Newsom is running California into the ground, given how little time he spends governing.
 He spends more time getting in spats on social media and recording podcast episodes than an unemployed actor.
-Not that that's a bad things.
+Not that that's a bad thing.
 The less time a politician spends in the office, the less he or she can screw over constituents.

 Here's a bonus video clip for today.
 It's perfect.